Athena-Narrative/athena-framework/README.md

 ## Overview

 The **ATHENA Framework** is an analytical model designed to understand how narratives influence audiences and why some messages trigger resistance or rejection.

 ATHENA provides a structured approach for analyzing narrative influence, misinformation dynamics, and psychological resistance in communication systems.

+ATHENA analyzes narrative influence as the dynamic interaction between persuasive forces and psychological resistance mechanisms.

 Rather than focusing solely on persuasion techniques, ATHENA models communication dynamics as the interaction of **four analytical forces**: